 - NUR 400 Family, Community and Populations

-About five universities offer online RN to BSN programs throughout the state.
+Some universities offer online RN to BSN programs throughout the state.
 Most do not set any time expiry on an RN's last round of formal credentials, as long as he or she has maintained an active and unencumbered RN license in the meantime.
 To varying degrees, the programs may accept and transfer ADN credits by different evaluation methods, but this information is available on each university's website.
 Students should not hesitate to contact the chairperson of the RN to BSN program to ask any questions they may have.

 Featured Online School